box-community/ui-elements-sample-app/README.md

 ## Webhooks

 This repo is also used for [another part](https://medium.com/box-developer-blog/hooked-on-the-box-platform-9264a0efb0a) of the blog series on webhooks.

-This readme will not show how to set up that piece, due to the complexities around hosting, but running the code will create webhook endpoints you could expose publically from your local machine.
-They could then be used to run the task completion code shown in the subsequent blog.
+Back to your developer console and application, flip to the webhooks tab, and create a webhook for the bookings folder.

+Select the following triggers:
+TASK_ASSIGNMENT.UPDATED
+SIGN_REQUEST.COMPLETED
+SIGN_REQUEST.DECLINED
+SIGN_REQUEST.EXPIRED

 ### Questions
 If you get stuck or have questions, make sure to ask on our [Box Developer Forum](https://support.box.com/hc/en-us/community/topics/360001932973-Platform-and-Developer-Forum)